mesosphere/dcos-docs-site/pages/1.10/tutorials/iot_pipeline/index.md

 *   How your apps are discovered.
 *   How to scale your apps.

-This tutorial uses DC/OS to launch and deploy these microservices to your cluster:

 ### Cassandra
 The [Cassandra][1] database is used on the backend to store the Tweeter app data.

 ### Kafka
 The [Kafka][2] publish-subscribe message service receives tweets from Cassandra and routes them to Zeppelin for real-time analytics.